-duration

-The overall duration of the RRDP update in seconds.
+duration The overall duration of the RRDP update in seconds.

-serial

-The serial number stated by the RRDP server for the current data set.
-With each update the serial number is increased by one.
+- serial The serial number stated by the RRDP server for the current data set.
+With each update the serial number is increased by one. - session The identifier of the current session of the RRDP server.

-session

-The identifier of the current session of the RRDP server.
 Serial numbers are only valid within the same session.
-If the server needs to restart its sequence for whatever reason, it needs to choose a new session ID and all data will have to be updated through a snapshot.
+If the server needs to restart its sequence for whatever reason, it needs to choose a new session ID and all data will have to be updated through a snapshot. - delta Whether data was updated via a sequence of deltas (true) or a full snapshot had to be retrieved (false). - snapshotReason If this is not null, it provides a reason why a snapshot was used instead of a delta as a short explanatory string.

-delta

-Whether data was updated via a sequence of deltas (true) or a full snapshot had to be retrieved (false).